mgerstner/buffer-overflow-training/examples/connman_dns/README.md

 can only be triggered from the remote DNS server side, we need to be able to act as a remote DNS server locally.
 Connman's DNS reverse proxy listens on localhost:53 and forwards DNS requests to whatever DNS server is configured.
-We therefore use the "fake0" ethernet device to have a "remote" DNS server listening on it.
+We therefore use the "fake0" Ethernet device to have a "remote" DNS server listening on it.

 Configure the "fake0" connection using connmanctl like this (you need to